What is The HOPE Virtual School

 What we do

-We act as the corporate parents for Bristol's children in care and Bristol's care leavers.
+We act as part of the corporate parenting structure for Bristol's children in care and those who were in care.
 This means we:

-• encourage them to let us know how they're feeling about their home and school life
+• encourage them to let us know how they're feeling about their education

-• use their feedback to help us make the best decisions for them
+• use their feedback to help make the best decisions for them

-• help them to do the best they can in their education
+• help them receive support to ensure they make good progress in their education

 • help them access services provided by us and other organisations

-• prepare them for adulthood and independent living
+• prepare them for adulthood and further education, training or employment

-We check how Bristol's children in care and care leavers are doing in their education by meeting and working with:
+We check how Bristol's children in care and those who have been in care are doing in their education by meeting and working with:

 • our young people